pflanze/cj-git-patchtool/README.md

   And/or put a `t` at the start of a line to indicate the patch that determines the author time (but not the message).

+  Also, put a `a` at the start of a line to indicate the patch that determines the author name/email.

 * Alternatively, insert a group of lines somewhere in the group, starting and ending in square brackets that contains the commit